Cha-A-Jong/LibraryApp/README.md

 Example: <property name="hibernate.hbm2ddl.auto" value="create-drop" />

 In the main you can run the application on different command lines after removing the // lines.
+First create the dummydata and after performing this action you can perform different commands.